neomjs/create-app/README.md

 > npm run server-start

 ## Viewing your app in development mode
-At this point, the dev-mode only works in Google Chrome & Edge (Chromium), since Firefox & Safari do not support JS modules inside the worker scope yet.
+At this point, the dev-mode only works in Google Chrome & Edge (Chromium),</br>
+since Firefox & Safari do not support JS modules inside the worker scope yet.

 To view your new app, you can navigate to: